jfude/CarND-Traffic-Sign-Classifier-Project-UD/TSC_WriteUp.md

 (128), and slightly smaller learning rate produced the best results.
 It was necessary to increase the number of epochs from the default of 10 to 15, to ensure a validation accuracy that well clears the 93% threshold.
-Unfortunately, this does produce a bit of overfitting.
+Unfortunately, this does produce a some of overfitting as will be seen in the last section of this write-up.

-####4.
-Model Results
+### Solution Approach

-Different model architectures and tuning parameters that were considered were discussed above.
+Different model architectures and tuning parameters that were considered to develop the final solution were discussed above.

 My final model results were:
 * Training set accuracy of ?